 For presenting issues, see Troubleshoot issues with Google Meet.

 Present if someone else is already presenting

-- In the bottom-right corner, click Present now.
+- On the bottom, click Present now.

 Join only to present